 - Determining what you will do after Clark, be it graduate school or a career path

-The Office of Multicultural and First Generation Student Support offers study groups, peer mentoring, advising, and more to first-generation college students and students who identify as African-American, Latino/a, Asian-American, Native-American, or multiracial.
+The Office of Identity, Student Engagement, and Access (IDEA) offers study groups, peer mentoring, advising, and more to first-generation college students and students who identify as African-American, Latino/a, Asian-American, Native-American, or multiracial.

 Dean of Students Office

 The Dean of Students office can help address any concerns you may have, whether personal or academic.
 Student Affairs staff members are prepared to help you with physical and mental health services, residential life, leadership opportunities, emergency loans, student records, leaves of absence, course withdrawals, matters concerning your University status, and more.